Reloaded-Project/Reloaded-III/docs/Mods/Essentials/File-Emulation-Framework/Emulator-Development/Routing.md

 !!! info "This contains additional information on routing for developers."

+    It may also provide insight on how a function should be implemented.

 ## Route.Matches

 !!! note "`route.Matches` checks if the route ends with `input`."

+    While also accounting for subfolders.

     So if the route is `<PATH_TO_GAME_FOLDER>/dvdroot/BGM/EVENT_ADX_E.AFS`,
     `route.Matches` will return `true` for `EVENT_ADX_E.AFS` because it ends with